Krazete/ailog/CONTEXT.md

 AI-pii explained the absence by saying AI-chan was busy preparing for Summer Sonic in August and would be back on the channel after the event.

 [Activ8's statement](https://twitter.com/8AndAHalfTails/status/1162335355040931841) added on, saying that Love-chan and AI-pii had taken over A.I.Channel and A.I.Games to better acquaint the fans while AI-chan focused on music.
-(This was merely an explanation of the ongoing situation, but many confused fans believed it was a declaration of a permanent shift of activities.)
+(This was merely an explanation of the ongoing situation, but confused readers believed it was a declaration of a permanent shift of activities.)

 AI-chan returned the same day of Activ8's statement in [a livestream](https://youtu.be/x58aOzpWoGU) where she also explained her absence.
 (Some commenters point out moments where it sounds like she's crying. *Was she forced by upd8 to cover up the real situation?
 Was she sad about fans' reactions to the new AIs?
 Was she dealing with a personal issue at the time?
 Was it even crying?
 Was it just weird laughter?* I don't know.
 I won't speculate anything from a few seconds of ambiguity.)